Back to Home

 The Goal: Cut sodium dramatically and reduce fat.

-Result: A more filling, high-fiber, authentic-tasting soup with 80% less sodium.
+Result: Authentic-tasting soup with 80% less sodium.

 ๐Ÿœ Healthier Pancit

-3. Noodle Swap: For low-carb: use shirataki noodles or zucchini noodles
+3. Noodle Swap: Shirataki or zucchini noodles.

-4. Ratio Swap: Make it 50% veggies, 50% noodles
+4. Ratio Swap: 50% veggies, 50% noodles.

 ๐Ÿฐ Healthier Pandesal & Desserts

-A collage of healthy Filipino desserts, including whole wheat pandesal, halo-halo, and air-fried turon.
+A collage of healthy Filipino desserts.

 ๐Ÿฅ– Healthier Pandesal

-• Flour: 50% all-purpose + 50% whole wheat pastry flour (adds fiber, stays soft)
+• 50% all-purpose + 50% whole wheat pastry flour.

-• Sugar: Coconut sugar or honey
+• Coconut sugar or honey.

-• Fat: Virgin coconut oil instead of shortening
+• Virgin coconut oil instead of shortening.

 ๐Ÿง Healthier Halo-Halo

-• Sweets: Fresh fruits (mango, banana, berries) instead of sugar-syrup-preserved
+• Fresh fruits instead of syrup-packed.

-๐ŸŒ Healthier Turon
+๐ŸŒ Healthier Turon (Air-Fried)

-• Result: All the crispiness with 70% less oil
+• Result: Same crispiness, 70% less oil.

 ๐Ÿ’ก Healthy Swaps, Regional Pinoy-Style

-A collage of healthy regional Filipino dishes, including pinakbet, laing, and inihaw na isda.
+A collage of healthy regional Filipino dishes.

-The "healthy swap" isn't a new idea; it's already part of our regional culinary DNA!
+The "healthy swap" isn''t a new idea; it''s already part of our regional culinary DNA!

 Ilocano Cuisine